 Amy L. Rudd is a trial lawyer in the complex commercial litigation group.
 Her practice spans several practice areas, including general business litigation, class action defense, product liability and mass torts, and trademark and copyright matters.
 In 2016, she was recognized by The Legal 500 US for her product liability and mass tort defense practice in the areas of consumer products, pharmaceuticals and medical devices, and toxic tort.

-Ms. Rudd has extensive courtroom experience, representing clients at both the trial and appellate levels in both state and federal courts.
+Ms. Rudd has extensive courtroom experience, representing clients at both the trial court and appellate levels and serving as trial counsel in both state and federal courts.
 Ms. Rudd has also assisted clients in assessing, anticipating, and avoiding litigation risks associated with new and existing business strategies.
 Her clients have included Fortune 500 and international companies in the pharmaceutical, shipping, computer, entertainment, airline, manufacturing, and financial services industries.